Mega Millions Jackpot:

 |4 main numbers + Mega Ball||1 in 931,001||$10,000|

 |4 main numbers||1 in 38,791||$500|

 |3 main numbers + Mega Ball||1 in 14,546||$200|

 |2 main numbers + Mega Ball||1 in 693||$10|

 |1 main number + Mega Ball||1 in 89||$4|

 Facts About Mega Millions

-- The record for the largest Mega Millions jackpot of all time was set in October 2018 when it reached a colossal $1.5 billion before being won by one lucky ticket holder from South Carolina.
-The winner decided to remain anonymous.
+- The record for the largest Mega Millions jackpot of all time was set in August 2023 when it reached a colossal $1.60 billion.
+The winning ticket was bought in Florida.